Delhi Police issues traffic advisory ahead of Independence Day | Business

 Geeta Colony bridge will be closed towards Shantivan, and vehicles will be barred from taking lower Ring Road from ISBT Kashmere Gate towards Shantivan, and from IP flyover towards Rajghat, the advisory said.

-Goods vehicles will not be permitted between Nizamuddin bridge and Wazirabad bridge from 12 midnight of August 12 to 11 am on August 13.
-Similar restrictions will be applicable for Independence Day from 12 midnight of August 14 to 11 am on August 15.
+Goods vehicles will not be permitted between Nizamuddin bridge and Wazirabad bridge from 12 midnight of August 14 to 11 am on August 15.

-According to the traffic police, inter-state buses will not be allowed between Maharana Pratap ISBT and Sarai Kale Khan ISBT from 12 midnight to 11 am on August 13, ditto for August 15.
+According to the traffic police, inter-state buses will not be allowed between Maharana Pratap ISBT and Sarai Kale Khan ISBT from 12 midnight to 11 am on August 15.

-City buses, including the ones operated by DTC, will not ply on Ring Road from 12 midnight to 11 am on August 13, between ISBT and NH-24/NH T-point on Ring Road, and will need to take alternative routes available on the Independence Day, the advisory said.
-Routes of buses terminating at Red Fort, Jama Masjid, and Delhi main railway station will be curtailed or diverted, it said, adding that normal bus service will be restored after 10 am.
+City buses, including the ones operated by the DTC, will not ply on Ring Road from 12 midnight to 11 am on August 15, between ISBT and NH-24/NH T-point on Ring Road, and will need to take alternative routes available on Independence Day, the advisory said.
+Routes of buses terminating at Red Fort, Jama Masjid, and Delhi main railway station will be curtailed or diverted, it said, adding normal bus service will be restored after 10 am.

 Alternative routes will remain open to railway stations, bus terminals, and hospitals near the venue of Independence Day function, the police said.
+No cameras, binoculars, remote control car keys, umbrella, handbags, briefcases, transistors, cigarette lighters, tiffin boxes, water bottles, lunch boxes etc. will be permitted, the advisory said.
+People are requested not to touch any suspicious object.
+They are requested to immediately report about the presence of any unidentified or suspected object, suspicious movement of individuals and vehicles or anything out of the ordinary, to the nearest policeman, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)